About the Council

 More information about the Freedom of Information Act and the rights it gives you can be obtained by contacting the Information Commissioner or the Department for Constitutional Affairs.

 If you disagree with any decision made about the release of information or a fee, you can make a complaint by emailing email@example.com, by telephoning 0115 981 9911, or by writing to the Corporate Complaints Officer, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, Nottingham, NG2 7YG.

 In some cases the council may charge a fee for providing information.
-If a fee is payable then we have to provide you with an estimate.
-If we tell you that a fee is payable then you have to provide payment before the information can be provided.
-The 20 day period for providing the information is put on hold until we receive the fee.
+If a fee is payable, we have to provide you with an estimate.
+If we tell you that a fee is payable you have to provide payment before the information can be provided.
+The 20-day period for providing the information is put on hold until we receive the fee.
 Any fee payable will be for:

 Different rules apply to the provision of environmental information.